MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/setup-hci-system-alerts.md

 ## Log query results

-Once you add logs, run your query against the workspace that stores your cluster logs to confirm that you get the expected results.
-If you don't receive the expected results, correct your log query, and rerun it.
+After adding logs, you should confirm that you get the expected results by running your query against the workspace that stores your cluster logs.
+If you don't get the expected results, correct your log query and rerun it.

-If you want to set a new alert rule, select **New alert rule** and fill in the required conditional details:
+When creating a new alert rule, you must set conditional details to summarize your query results.
+These details are based on three categories: measurement, split by dimensions, and alert logic.
+In your alert details, fill in the following components:

 - **Measure**: The value used to set up alerts.
 By default, it takes only numerical values.
 Convert your values to integer and select the correct one from the dropdown list.
-- **Aggregation type**: Ensures that if even one cluster memory value meets the desired value, an alert shows.
+- **Aggregation type**: Ensures you receive an alert, even if one cluster memory value meets the desired value.
 For alerts on multiple clusters, you need to put the aggregation type as a maximum and not an average or total.
-- **Resource ID column**: The value used to split the alert measure value based on other values.
+- **Resource ID column**: Splits the alert measure value based on other values.
 To get alerts on a cluster, use the `clusterarmID` or to set up alerts for the server, use `_resourceID`.
 Check your value names in your log query for accuracy.
-- **Dimension name**: The value used to split an alert measure further.
+- **Dimension name**: Splits an alert measure further.
 For example, to get alerts per server, select the `Nodename`.
-When you set up alerts, you might not see all the values in the dropdown menu.
+  - When you set up alerts, you might not see all the values in the dropdown menu.
 Select the checkbox for **Include all future values** to ensure you set up the same alert on multiple servers in the cluster.
 - **Threshold value**: Provides a notification based on the value you've set.

-In this alert example, when the measure value Memoryusageint with an aggregation type of maximum value reaches the threshold of 15 minutes, you get an alert.
+In this alert example, when the measure value Memoryusageint with an aggregation type of maximum reaches the threshold of 15 minutes, you get an alert.

 :::image type="content" source="media/alerts-logs-insights/measure-detail.png" alt-text="Screenshot of the log query detail to specify." lightbox="media/alerts-logs-insights/measure-detail.png":::